 Furthermore, it allows a parent to keep track of their child whenever they are not around.
 This app is like a game that lets children score points by completing certain goals every day.
 These goals will help them learn about diabetes.

-Many patients want to know everything about their body in order to live a healthier and longer life both psychologically and physiologically.
-Databetes helps patients learn and manage their condition by providing a good measuring and logging data.
+Many patients want to know everything about their bodies in order to live a healthier and longer life both psychologically and physiologically.
+Databetes helps patients learn and manage their condition by providing good measuring and logging data.

-Moreover, it analyzes the person’s disease.
-Check sixuntilme.com for practical examples.
+Moreover, it analyzes a person’s disease.
+Check Cura Life for practical examples.

 The most common glucose monitors work like this: